fmrtl73/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/cluster-topology/csi-topology.md

         enabled: true
     ```

-2. Edit the `px-pure-secret` for your FlashArray to include topology `Labels` using the following command:
+1. Delete the existing `px-pure-secret` for your FlashArray or FlashBlade:

     ```text
-    kubectl edit secrets px-pure-secret
+    kubectl delete secret --namespace kube-system px-pure-secret
     ```

+1. Create a new `px-pure-secret` using the following command:

+    ```text
+    kubectl create secret generic px-pure-secret --namespace kube-system --from-file=<pure.json_file_path>
+    ```

-    Include `Labels` that specify the topology for each FlashArray.
+    Include `Labels` that specify the topology for each FlashArray or FlashBlade.
 The keys must match a set of specific strings, but you can define your own values.
 For example:

     ```text
     {